EmiKib/NIMH-Intramural-Healthy-Volunteer-Dataset-Data-Privacy-Analysis/README.md

 The data can be viewed as 3 different entities, with its respective individual datasets:

 1. Preliminary Online Screening Questionnaires + participants.tsv

+- participants.tsv
+  - Quasi-Identifers that together can be used to identify an individual :heavy_exclamation_mark:

 - Alcohol Use Disorders Identification Test (AUDIT)	audit.tsv
+  - A sensitive attributes that could potentially be harming for the participant in an event of a data breach ❗

 - Demographics	demographics.tsv
     - Quasi-Identifers that together can be used to identify an individual :heavy_exclamation_mark: